Hasta Luego, Royalex Canoe

 Manufacturers, as well as paddlers, were quick to note its benefits, especially for whitewater.
 “Its advantages for whitewater were obvious,” says Dagger Canoe Co. founder Joe Pulliam.
 “Royalex dented and even if folded, could be brought back to shape.
 And it didn’t hang up on rocks like aluminum, which dented, creased easily and stayed that way.
 Pretty much every serious whitewater canoeist abandoned any other material quickly—unlike kayakers, many of whom stayed with composite boats for a long time.”

-The first canoe constructed of Royalex was reportedly built by Maine’s Thompson Boat Company in 1964.
+The first Royalex canoe was reportedly built by Maine’s Thompson Boat Company in 1964.
 Old Town Canoe later popularized it in its 16-foot Chipewyan in 1972, with Mad River Canoe following on its heels with the Explorer.

 “Then more and more companies started making general purpose designs out of Royalex,” says Pulliam, adding that Dagger’s first Royalex canoe, the Caper, came out in 1988.
 “It made for a less pricey and more durable boat than a composite canoe, and way lighter than the cheaper polyethylene canoes.
 We started in whitewater, but within three years, our general purpose Royalex canoes, particularly our popular Reflection series, were outselling our whitewater models.
 At our peak, Dagger made about 3,500 Royalex canoes a year.”